 - Organized Financial Records: A COA helps you categorize all financial transactions systematically, ensuring clarity and accuracy in financial data.

 - Enhanced Reporting: When your financial data is organized, you get accurate, detailed insights.
-These insights help you make better decisions and plan your strategy.
+As a result, these insights help you make better decisions and plan your strategy more effectively.

 - Tax Compliance: Keeping clear, accurate records helps you follow tax rules and makes filing taxes easier.